AIgnesti/PT-REX/README.md

   - out.dat: Data readout in the format SUM $_1$  $\sigma_1$  SUM $_2$  $\sigma_2$ cell area (arcsec $^2$ )
   - out_grid.reg: grid in DS9 fk5 format

--**M/m**: Run Monte Carlo PtP analysis.
+- **M/m**: Run Monte Carlo PtP analysis.
 Indicate the number of iterations (do not mind the warning).
 The average slope is derived from the distribution of best-fit slopes computed for each iteration.

   Output:

-  -out_MCptp.jpg: Histogram plot of slope distribution -out_MCptp.dat: data readout
+  - out_MCptp.jpg: Histogram plot of slope distribution
+  - out_MCptp.dat: data readout

 **Note:** Outputs are automatically overwritten with each new analysis